Sexual Assault Lawyer in Texas

-False accusations or false allegations of aggravated sexual assault throughout the Dallas / Fort Worth Metroplex are very serious and can result in severe consequences.
-Therefore, it is important to explain the facts of your particular situation with an experienced sex crimes defense lawyer to help you identify mitigating factors or defenses that can result in a dismissal, acquittal or reduction of the charges against you.
+False accusations or false allegations of aggravated sexual assault are very serious and can result in severe consequences.
+Therefore, it is critical that adults accused of this offense turn to an experienced sexual assault lawyer who can review the circumstances surrounding the case and help identify mitigating factors or defenses that can result in a dismissal, acquittal or reduction of the charges against you.

-You may have been falsely accused for many reasons.
-Some of the most common reasons to accuse another person of aggravated sexual assault are to ruin their reputation, to cause them public humiliation, to accuse them out of spite, jealous or anger, or to receive some form monetary or financial bribe.
-No matter the reason, it is essential to contact a skilled defense attorney who will fight the false claims against you.
+If you are facing unmerited allegations of sexual misconduct, you may have been falsely accused for many reasons.
+Some of the most common reasons to accuse another person of aggravated sexual assault are to ruin their reputation, to cause them public humiliation, to accuse them out of spite, jealousy or anger, or to receive some form monetary or financial bribe in exchange for the allegation.
+No matter the reason, it is essential to speak with a skilled criminal defense attorney who will fight the false claims against you.

-According to Tex.
-Penal Code § 22.021, an individual can be charged with aggravated sexual assault if they commit sexual assault and:
+According to Texas Penal Code § 22.021, an individual can be charged with aggravated sexual assault if they commit sexual assault and:

 - They cause the victim to be afraid of serious bodily injury, death or kidnapping through threats or actions;

 - They administer any of the following intoxicants or controlled substances to the alleged offender during the commission of the offense:

 - Gamma Hydroxybutyrate,